Cam Rising evolving entering first full season as starter

 - Kyle WhittinghamAmerican college football coach

-SALT LAKE CITY (AP) Unlike last season, Cam Rising isn't facing a battle to become Utah's starting quarterback heading into a new year.
+SALT LAKE CITY — Unlike last season, Cam Rising isn’t facing a battle to become Utah’s starting quarterback heading into a new year.

 Rising cemented his spot atop the depth chart when he led the Utes to their first Pac-12 championship and first Rose Bowl berth a season ago.
 Now, he’s eager to show off all his skills.